SoshJam/Bulletinator/README.md

 # Bulletinator

 This is a Next.js app created by Sam Hill.
-It allows users to create bulletin boards to organize ideas, images, todo-lists, links, etc.
+When complete, it will allow users to create bulletin boards to organize ideas, images, todo-lists, links, etc.

 ## Features